eclipse-velocitas/velocitas-docs/content/en/docs/about/use_cases/seat_adjuster/_index.md

 In the scenario of a car sharing company, the goal is to provide the functionality of automatically adjusting the driver's seat position based on their preferred settings stored in their profile.
 When the driver unlocks the car, a request is sent to the vehicle to retrieve the preferred seat position.
 This is where your implementation begins.

 The _Seat Adjuster Vehicle App_ receives a MQTT message containing the seat position, which then triggers a seat adjustment command through the _Seat Service_ to change the seat position.
-Additionally, to ensure convenience for future trips, the car sharing company saves the driver's preferred seat position and utilizes it accordingly. _The Seat Adjuster Vehicle App_ subscribes to the seat position, receiving updates from the _Data Broker_, which streams data from the _Seat Service_.
+Additionally, to ensure convenience for future trips, the car sharing company saves the driver's preferred seat position and utilizes it accordingly. _The Seat Adjuster Vehicle App_ subscribes to the seat position, receiving updates from the _Databroker_, which streams data from the _Seat Service_.

 ## Requesting new seat position